 The Bible tells us that when Christ returns to the earth He will establish Himself as king in Jerusalem, sitting on the throne of David (Luke 1:32–33).
 The unconditional covenants demand a literal, physical return of Christ to establish the kingdom.
 The Abrahamic Covenant promised Israel a land, a posterity and ruler, and a spiritual blessing (Genesis 12:1–3).
 The Palestinian Covenant promised Israel a restoration to the land and occupation of the land (Deuteronomy 30:1–10).
-The Davidic Covenant promised Israel forgiveness—the means whereby the nation could be blessed (2 Samuel 7:10–13).
+The Davidic Covenant promised Israel a king from Davidís line who would rule forever—giving the nation rest from all their enemies (2 Samuel 7:10–13).